redwoodjs/redwood/docs/docs/tutorial/chapter3/saving-data.md

 <ShowForTs>

 :::tip Reminder about generated types
-Just a quick reminder that Redwood will automatically generate types for your GraphQL queries and mutations -  if you have your dev server running (or run `yarn rw generate types`)
+Just a quick reminder that Redwood will automatically generate types for your GraphQL queries and mutations - if you have your dev server running (or you run `yarn rw generate types`)

 Once you define the `CreateContactMutation`- Redwood will look at your mutation, and generate the `CreateContactMutation` and `CreateContactMutationVariables` for you